Sharks' Pavelski ruled out for Game 1 vs. Avs

-San Jose Sharks captain Joe Pavelski has officially been ruled out of Friday's series opener against the Colorado Avalanche, according to coach Peter DeBoer.
+San Jose Sharks captain Joe Pavelski missed Friday's series opener against the Colorado Avalanche.

 Pavelski remains day-to-day from the controversial hit that knocked him out of Game 7 against the Vegas Golden Knights.

-Right winder Joonas Donskoi also will not play Friday.
+Right winder Joonas Donskoi also was scratched on Friday.
 He had previously missed the series clincher against the Golden Knights and has been participating in practice in a noncontact jersey.

+Dylan Gambrell made his playoff debut for San Jose and Lukas Radil got into his third game this postseason.

 On Thursday, DeBoer preached the "next man up" mantra as the Sharks deal with their injuries.